DiagAutoClinic/DiagAutoClinicOS/COMMUNITY_DISCUSSIONS.md

 # **COMMUNITY_DISCUSSION.md**

-# 🗣️ AutoDiag Community Discussion
+# 🗣️ DiagAutoClinicOS Community Discussion

 # 🤝 Welcome to Our Community!